nickmachairas/doctorate/docs/2-database/fhwa_dfltd.inc.rst

    Distribution of Soil Types in the *FHWA DFLTD v.2*

-..
-TODO: rephrase this paragraph

-Native digital data for the various in situ tests was generally not available during data collection of the LDOEP study.
-The plots of SPT blow count are based on the numerical values shown in the Exploration Details tab.
-The LDOEP study CPT data was primarily digitized from plots in publications.
-There may be slight variation between the original publication and the digitized CPT Test values included in the database.
-The source of the DFLTD data is unknown.

-..
-TODO: rephrase this paragraph

-Native digital data for the static and Statnamic load tests was generally not available during data collection of the LDOEP study.
-The load displacement, load transfer, and force distribution data was digitized from plots in the available publications.
-There may be some slight variation between the original publication and the digitized values included in the database.

 Data Format and ETL
 -------------------

 DFLTD v.2 was developed in Microsoft Access 2013.
 The graphics utility *Advanced Software Engineering’s Chartdirector* was employed to design the forms, queries, and auxiliary tables required for data inquiry, viewing, and export.
-This utility allows users to access data, but not to make any changes.
+This utility allowed users to access data, but not to make any changes.

-..
-TODO: rephrase this paragraph

-..
-    The database sign convention is positive for compressive loads and upward displacement.
-Tension loads and downward displacement are negative.
-The sign convention is used for the LDOEP study data.
-The majority of the previous DFLTD data follow this sign convention with a few exceptions.

 .. figure:: figures/DFLTD_v2_general_diagram.jpg